Skip to content

 make serve-api Start FastAPI backend only

-make serve-ui-dev Start Vite dev server only
+make serve-ui Start Vite dev server only

-make build-ui Production build of frontend
+cd web/gi-kg-viewer && npm run build Production build of frontend

-make test-ui Vitest unit tests for frontend
+make test-ui Vitest unit tests for TS utils

-make test-ui-e2e Playwright E2E tests for viewer
+make test-ui-e2e Playwright browser E2E (Firefox; see web/gi-kg-viewer/e2e/)

 Key Decisions